 Attending and sharing joy with the local authorities were Dr. Nguyen Ngoc Sinh, Chairman of the Vietnam Association for Conservation of Nature and Environment, Associate Professor Dr. Tran Ngoc Hai, Vice Chairman of the Vietnam Heritage Tree Council.
 Along with the Party Committee, People's Committee and a number of departments and branches of Son La province, Yen Chau district, and many local ethnic people.

-Dr. Nguyen Ngoc Sinh, Chairman of the Vietnam Association for Conservation of Nature and Environment (far left) and Associate Professor Dr. Tran Ngoc Hai, Vice Chairman of the Vietnam Heritage Tree Council (far right) directly presented the Certificate and Decision recognizing the Vietnam Heritage Tree to local leaders.
+Dr. Nguyen Ngoc Sinh, President of the Vietnam Association for Conservation of Nature and Environment (far left) and Associate Professor Dr. Tran Ngoc Hai, Vice President of the Vietnam Heritage Tree Council (far right) directly presented the Certificate and Decision recognizing the Vietnam Heritage Tree to local leaders.

-Speaking at the event, the leaders of Yen Chau district expressed their joy and thanked the officials and people for their efforts in preserving these special ancient trees; at the same time, they hoped that people would take better care of and protect the trees.
+Speaking at the event, the leaders of Yen Chau district expressed their joy and thanked the officials and people for their efforts in preserving these special ancient trees; and hoped that people would take better care of and protect the trees.
 This would contribute to the preservation of valuable genetic resources, serving the development of local agricultural and tourism economy.

-In particular, local leaders hope that the Vietnam Association for Conservation of Nature and Environment will continue to support Yen Chau district so that more ancient trees can be recognized as Vietnam Heritage Trees.
+In particular, local leaders hope that the Vietnam Association for Conservation of Nature and Environment will continue to support Yen Chau district so that it can have more ancient trees recognized as Vietnam Heritage Trees.

 Delegates take souvenir photos next to the Heritage Tree.

 Along with the ceremony to announce the Decision to recognize the Vietnam Heritage Tree, Yen Chau District People's Committee also organized the Mango Festival 2025.
-With over 3,300 hectares of mango, the output in 2025 is estimated to reach over 26,000 tons, with varieties of round mango, native mango, Australian mango, Taiwanese mango, Yen Chau mango has become a special agricultural symbol of Son La land.
+With over 3,300 hectares of mango, the output in 2025 is estimated to reach over 26,000 tons, with varieties of round mango, local mango, Australian mango, Taiwanese mango, Yen Chau mango has become a symbol of the unique agricultural products of Son La land.

 The event honoring "Vietnam Heritage Trees" was initiated by the Vietnam Association for Conservation of Nature and Environment in 2010, with the aim of protecting ancient trees of special value.
-After 15 years of implementation, the Association for Conservation of Nature and Environment has recognized over 8,000 ancient trees of 145 species living in 57 provinces and cities nationwide as Heritage Trees.
+After 15 years of implementation, the Association for Conservation of Nature and Environment has recognized over 8,000 ancient trees of 145 species living in 57 provinces and cities across the country as Heritage Trees.

 The honoring event not only contributes to raising awareness of nature conservation but also promotes eco-tourism and traditional education for the younger generation.
 In addition, the conservation of Vietnam Heritage Trees is an important initiative, directly contributing to the conservation of biodiversity and the protection of the environmental landscape.